Mightyfrong/gallifreyan-translation-helper/README.md

 ### Translation / Drawing

 Since this writing style is just a linear stringed representation of shapes instead of latin characters there is no need for grouping like for any other style. **dotscriptTranslate(ctx, input)** resizes the canvas according to number of the inputs characters and just iterates through the input string.
 There is not much of magic happening.
-Only setting the pointer to the next characters position depents on whether the character is a consonant or vowel for a slightly grouped appearance.
+Only setting the pointer to the next characters position depends on whether the character is a consonant or vowel for a slightly grouped appearance.
 The base line is drawn for the next character for not interfering with the former.
 This occasionally leads to weird results on linebreaks with this translator.

 ---